D2D Assisted Multi-antenna Coded Caching: Introduction

-Though the original idea of \Ac{CC} has been considered for the error-free shared link (e.g., ~\cite{MaddahAli-2014, Karamchandi2016}, and~\cite{ Pedarsani2016}), it has been shown to be also greatly beneficial for wireless content delivery in different setups~\cite{Shariatpanahi2016, pooya-cc-physical-2019-journal, Naderalizadeh2017,Naderalizadeh2017-2}.
-In this regard, to investigate the effects of the network design on the \ac{CC} performance, the original coded caching setup in~\cite{MaddahAli-2014} is extended in~\cite{Shariatpanahi2016} to a multiple server scenario under different network structures.
-Motivated by the results in~\cite{Shariatpanahi2016}, authors in~\cite{pooya-cc-physical-2019-journal} investigate the beneficial physical layer schemes in multi-antenna \ac{CC} wireless networks.
-Moreover, for the high \ac{SNR} region, authors in~\cite{Naderalizadeh2017, Naderalizadeh2017-2} show that \ac{CC} can boost the performance of the wireless network in terms of Degrees-of-Freedom (DoF).
-Specifically, in wireless broadcast channels with a multiple-antenna base station, the global coded caching gain, and the spatial multiplexing gain are shown to be additive~\cite{Shariatpanahi2017, Naderalizadeh2017}.
-In order to bridge the gap between high-SNR analysis of \ac{CC} and the practical finite-SNR scenarios, recent works on finite \ac{SNR} region have also shown \ac{CC} to be greatly beneficial when the interference is properly accounted for~\cite{Ngo2017, Piovano2017, Shariatpanahi2017, Toll1806:Multicast,Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-While \cite{Ngo2017} and \cite{Piovano2017} use a rate-splitting approach to benefit from the global caching gain and the spatial multiplexing gain at finite SNR, \cite{Shariatpanahi2017} follows a zero-forcing (ZF) based approach (extending the ideas in~\cite{Shariatpanahi2016} to the finite-SNR setup), which is also order-optimal in terms of DoF.
-Moreover, the work in \cite{Toll1806:Multicast,Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} extend \cite{Shariatpanahi2017} to a general beamformer solution which manages the interaction between interference and noise in a more efficient manner.
-The general interference management framework proposed in \cite{Toll1806:Multicast} and~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, improves the finite-SNR performance of the coded caching in wireless networks significantly.
+The CC scheme {was initially} proposed for the error-free shared link framework (e.g., ~\cite{MaddahAli-2014, Karamchandi2016}, and~\cite{ Pedarsani2016}), but {it was promptly extended to wireless setup}~\cite{Shariatpanahi2016, pooya-cc-physical-2019-journal, Naderalizadeh2017,Naderalizadeh2017-2}.
+In this regard, the setup in~\cite{MaddahAli-2014} is extended in~\cite{Shariatpanahi2016} to a multiple server scenario, where the effects of the network structure on the CC performance {are investigated}.
+Motivated by the results in~\cite{Shariatpanahi2016}, the authors in~\cite{pooya-cc-physical-2019-journal} {propose} different multi-antenna {CC} transmission schemes for the physical layer. {Furthermore, focusing on high signal-to-noise-ratio (SNR) region analysis}, authors in~\cite{Naderalizadeh2017, Naderalizadeh2017-2} show that {CC} boosts the wireless network performance in terms of Degrees-of-Freedom (DoF).
+Specifically, the global coded caching gain {offered by the CC} and the spatial multiplexing gain {provided by a multi-antenna transmitter} are additive in a wireless broadcast channel~\cite{Shariatpanahi2017}. { Moreover, the multiantenna CC is also highly beneficial with finite SNR as long as the interference is appropriately compensated~\cite{Ngo2017, Piovano2017, Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}}.
+Specifically, while \cite{Ngo2017} and \cite{Piovano2017} use a rate-splitting approach to simultaneously benefit from the global caching and the spatial multiplexing gains, {a general beamformer design was proposed in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}} to improve the finite-SNR performance of the coded caching in wireless networks.